mroavi/tender.nvim/README.md

+##### My Neovim color scheme

-Generates a vim color scheme based on the colors specified in the input yaml file.
+The colors are specified in the *marlin.yml* file.

-To generate the vim color scheme, run:
+To generate the color scheme, run:
 ```
-./genrate marlin.yml > colors/marlin.vim
+> ./genrate marlin.yml > colors/marlin.vim
 ```

+An airline theme is included as well.

 Based on:
 - https://github.com/felipec/vim-felipec
 - https://github.com/ChristianChiarulli/nvcode-color-schemes.vim